Annual Report 2017/2018

 Footpaths, Bridleways, Community and Environment

 We continue to monitor the state and accessibility of the footpaths and bridleways serving the village.
-This winter Beech PC paid for clearance work and the resurfacing of part of the footpath leading down to the A339.
-Where necessary we encourage those responsible to undertake maintenance and clearance.
+Last year Beech PC paid for clearance work on the footpath leading down to the A339.
+Where necessary we encourage those responsible to undertake maintenance and clearance of footpaths.

-We thank Patrick Burridge (EHDC District Councillor) and Mark Kemp Gee (Hampshire County Councillor) for their work in keeping Beech Parish Council up to date with what is happening at District and County Council levels and for all the lobbying they have done on our behalf.
+We thank our EHDC District Councillor, Tony Costigan, and Mark Kemp Gee our Hampshire County Councillor for their work in keeping Beech Parish Council up to date with what is happening at District and County Council levels and for all the lobbying they have done on our behalf.

-I would like to take this opportunity to thank all the Beech Parish Councillors, Ian Gibson, Ruth Duffin, David Fazakerley, Kevin Lamb, Helen Scott, Bryan Harrison and our Parish Clerk Louisa Thomson for their work and support.
+I would like to take this opportunity to thank all the Beech Parish Councillors and our Parish Clerk for their hard work and support.